 Vrbo is more flexible.
 Hosts can require a card on file, upfront refundable deposit, or guest-paid protection.
 The deposit gets refunded 14 days after checkout if no claim is filed.

-Guests don't love seeing a hold on their card
+Cons: - Limited to Vrbo (mostly) - Guests don’t love seeing a hold on their card - Legal complexity varies wildly by state

 Option 2: Damage Waivers (Third-Party Protection)